nginxinc/nginx-ingress-workshops/OSS/labs/lab8/readme.md

     <br/>

-### Testing the Nginx Ingress's Prometheus "scraper" Port and Page
+### Testing the NGINX Ingress's Prometheus "scraper" Port and Page

 <br/>

 < Need copy of the nginx-ingress.yaml file for this lab >

-Verify that Nginx NIC is enabled for exporting Prometheus statistics.
+Verify that NGINX NIC is enabled for exporting Prometheus statistics.
 This requires 3 settings:

 - Prometheus `Annotations` are enabled
 - Port `9113` is open